longshorej/parrot/README.md

 # Parrot

-This is a silly Discord bot that reacts to one-word messages with that message itself.
+This started as a silly Discord bot that reacts to one-word messages with that message itself, for use by a 20-year-old gaming community.

+It continues to amass some functionality, however.
+The bot is a hodgepodge of features, such as:

+* Cali Morning Greetings
+* Cali Evening Greetings
+* Reactions
+* Wordle

 ## Example